tasmota/docs/docs/Zigbee.md

 If retained values are prefered use publish2 instead of publish.

+## Understanding Zigbee messages

+There are 2 main types of Zigbee messages, **commands** and **reaading/writing attributes**.

+For example, you can send a command `"Power":1` to turn a bulb on or `"Power":0` to turn it off.

+Simultaneously you can read the `"Power"` attribute to know the state of the bulb.

+Some attribuutes are writable, but this corresponds to a change of configuration of the device.
+You generally can't change the status of a device writing to attributes, you need to use commands instead.

+Internally, Zigbee uses low-level identifiers and Z2T provides human readable versions for the main attributes and commands.
+In the example above, although the command and the attribute have the same name `"Power"`, they have different low-lever identifiers.

+### Operations on attributes and commands

+Below are the possible Zigbee messages (we consider here messages between the coordinator and the Zigbee device):

+- **Read attribute(s)**: send a 'read-attribute' message to the Zigbee device, the device then responds with the value of the attributes it supports.
+Ex: read the current brightness of a bulb or a sensor.
+`ZbSend {"Device":"<device>", "Read":{...}}`

+- **Write attribute(s)**: send a 'write-attribute' message to the Zigbee device with a value, the device confirms or sends an error.
+Ex: change the sensitivity of an illuminance sensor.
+`ZbSend {"Device":"<device>", "Write":{...}}`

+- **Report attribute(s)**: Zigbee device may spontaneously report attributes without polling.
+This happens typically with sensors.
+New attribute values are sent after a certain time or when the value changes above a threshold.

+- **Send a command**: send a command to a Zigbee device, ex: turn on a bulb, change its color...
+`ZbSend {"Device":"<device>", "Send":{...}}`

+- **Receive a command**: Zigbee device may send commands to the coordinator. (less frequent).
+Ex: an alarm sensor sends an 'Intruder Alert' command to the coordinator.

+When a command is sent or an attribute is written to a device, the device may or may not acknowledge.
+However it will always report an error if the message is malformed or if some attributes/commands are not supported.

+### Sleeping devices

+Devices connected to mains (smart plugs, smart bulbs...) are always reachable and can accept Zigbee messages at any time.

+Devices that are powered by batteries, are not always reachable.
+Most of the time they are in sleep mode and not reachable.
+They regularly connect back to the coordinator to send new values and get messages (ex: once per hour).
+When you need to send messages to battery-powered devices, you must first wake them up, for ex pressing on a button.
+They device may stay awake for a couple of seconds so you must send the message just before or just after pressing the button on the device.

 ## Reading Sensors
 Most sensors will publish their readings regularly or once a significant change has happened: temperature, pressure, humidity, presence, illuminance...